 Researchers in the Section of Community Mental Health (CMH) at King’s College London have developed seven measures relating to different aspects of stigma and discrimination.
-These measures are freely available to download so long as you comply with the below conditions, including completing a short registration survey (this replaces the need to request for permission to use the measures).
+These measures are freely available to download so long as you comply with the below conditions, including completing a short registration survey.

 The scales held on this website

-BACE (Barriers to Accessing Care Evaluation) Translations into Arabic, Cantonese, Italian, Kannada, Spanish (Spain), Spanish (Colombia), Portuguese and Telegu
+Translations into Arabic, Cantonese, French, Italian, Kannada, Spanish (Spain), Spanish (Colombia), Portuguese and Telegu

 The BACE measures barriers to accessing mental health care.
 It asks about 30 different barriers to care, and has a special focus on stigma-related barriers.
 It has a ‘treatment stigma’ subscale to assess to what extent the stigma associated with mental health care has been a barrier for an individual.
 It has good psychometric properties and is also being used in several studies around the world.
 Read this description in another language.

 The CODA has been developed to measure the economic costs than can arise due to the stigma and discrimination which people with mental health problems often face.
 The content of the CODA was based on a systematic review of the topic and on focus groups.
 The main sections of the CODA cover employment, health care use and avoidance, and leisure activities.

 Translations into Swedish, Traditional Chinese (Taiwan), Arabic, Amharic, Tamil, Urdu, Turkish, Polish, Spanish